bhisaac/5eFP/5eFP-SRD.md

 While you are wearing armor, you gain a +1 bonus to Defense.

+### Blind Fighting

+You gain blindsight 2 whenever your vision is obscured.

 ### Great Weapon Fighting

 Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack once and must use the new roll.
 The weapon must have the two-handed property for you to gain this benefit.